phoebe-team/phoebe/doc/sphinx/source/tutorials/coupledBTE.rst

 Overview
 --------

-In order to predict the phonon drag effect on transport, we have to construct the coupled electron-phonon Boltzmann Transport Equation (epBTE).
-We do this using a full scattering matrix approach, so that the coupled scattering matrix consists of the standard electron and phonon scattering matrixes, along with off diagonal drag terms, which couple the independent electron and phonon subspaces.
+In order to predict thermoelectric transport properties, accounting also for the phonon drag effect, we have to construct the coupled electron-phonon Boltzmann Transport Equation (epBTE).
+We do this using a full scattering matrix approach, so that the coupled scattering matrix consists of the standard electron and phonon scattering matrices, along with off diagonal drag terms, which couple the previously independent electron and phonon subspaces.
 Then, we solve the CBTE using the relaxons solution.

 Before proceeding to the CBTE tutorial, we strongly recommend you first read the :ref:`theoryCBTE` section of the theory documentation, and should also review the :ref:`relaxons` to see how the standard electron and phonon relaxons calculations are used.